chrismanp/pldi24_artifact/README.md

 # Trying LazyD on a Docker

-We provide a docker image so users to try out LazyD on their own Cilk code.
+We provide a docker image so users can try out LazyD using their own Cilk code.
 The following are the instructions for setting up the docker image.

 1. Pulling the docker image :